n00byN00byD0/n00byN00byD0/README.md

            \          old flesh lump between my ears.          \

     HOWEVER:
-        -Despite an urnest, reasonable, assurance that code here shouldn't bug brains (or computers), NO GUARENTEES ARE MADE ...
+        -Despite an earnest, reasonable(?), assurance that code here shouldn't bug brains (or computers), NO GUARENTEES ARE MADE ...
             Against that [somewhat outside 🤔] possabilty.
     [END OF DISCLAIMER]